richfaces/richfaces/TESTS.md

 Framework Tests Overview
 ========================

-The framework tests are designed to fully leverage Arquillian in order to achieve extensive integration coverage.
+Framework tests are designed to fully leverage Arquillian in order to achieve extensive integration test coverage.

-The are:
+They are:

 * reusable across modules
 * runnable from build system (Maven) and IDE (Eclipse)